 - Beginner-friendly Brother sewing machine, but still enough functions for more advanced sewers

 - You can’t drop the feed dogs.
-This makes quilting a little bit more of a pain in the rear end to have to put on the darning plate.
+This makes quilting a bit more of a pain in the rear end to put on the darning plate.

 - The bobbin can still be a bit finicky even though it’s jam-resistant.